 - Can you live with the salary and compensation package?

 - Is there room to grow in the position?

-The following articles offer excellent guidelines and tips on the process of evaluating compensation packages and negotiating salary:
+The following articles and website offer excellent guidelines and tips for evaluating compensation packages and negotiating salary:

 Salary Negotiation and Job Offer Tools and Resources

-• If offers are made close to the above mentioned deadlines, employers should give students at least 3 weeks to make a decision.
+- If offers are made close to the deadlines above, employers should give students at least 3 weeks to make a decision